-CloudHealth Secure State (CHSS) Compliance management helps you accelerate your company’s compliance programs and maintain your targeted conformance goals.
-Secure State compliance includes natively supported industry standards like CIS Foundations benchmarks, NIST 800-53, SOC-2 and many more.
-Compliance Management is currently in private beta, please reach out to your CloudHealth representative to join in.
+CloudHealth Secure State (CHSS) compliance management helps you accelerate your company’s compliance programs and maintain your targeted conformance goals.
+Secure State compliance includes natively supported industry standards like CIS Foundations benchmarks, NIST SP 800-53, SOC2 and many more.

 Compliance frameworks are a hierarchical collection of Control Groups and Controls.
-A rule is not owned by a framework as it may be associated to multiple controls across different frameworks.
+A rule is not owned by a framework as it may be associated with multiple controls across different frameworks.

 Framework is the top level compliance collection.
 The framework name will appear on the Compliance dashboard and findings pages, and in filters used throughout the product.
 Control Group is a grouping of technical controls in a framework.
 This is intended for you to organize your controls into common themes.
 For example: mandatory and suggested controls or access and auditing controls.
 A framework requires a minimum of one control group.
 Major frameworks typically consist of multiple control groups.

 Controls are the point requirements that must be adhered to.
-This is the technical control that Secure State can validate with a rule.
-One or more controls maybe assigned to a control group.
+This is the technical control that Secure State can validate with rules.
+One or more controls may be assigned to a control group.

 Rules are the policy checks that are running to validate and prove that you are adhering to a Control.
 A rule is not owned by the Framework as it can be associated to different controls in the organization.